 - Ethics, Civility, Diversity, and Discovery: Being Nice and Being Careful

-Professionalism calls us to be mindful of the lawyer’s roles as officer of the legal system, advocate, counselor, negotiator, and problem solver.
-Professionalism asks us to commit to improving the law, the legal system, and access to that system.
-These values make us a profession enlisted in service not only to the client, but to the administration of justice and to the public good.
-Providers should incorporate those principles and values into their professionalism programming.
+Professionalism calls lawyers to be mindful of their role as an officer of the legal system, advocate, counselor, negotiator, and problem solver.
+Professionalism asks lawyers to commit to improving the law, the legal system, and access to that system.
+These values enlist the legal profession in service of not only the client but also the administration of justice and the public good.
+Providers should incorporate these principles and values in their professionalism programming.

 Examples of topics for a professionalism course include: